DjPopol/EzPayloadSender/README.md

 - Code has been reorganized
 - Remove Connect button ( it do that when you click on send ).
 - Add Cancel Button
+- Add Check update at startup and install
+- Add button Update

 # Config
 - Default Port is 9090.